 Being a polysexual night isn’t just about using buzzwords to appear inclusive.
-We work really hard to make sure that your night will be safe as well as fun, regardless of who you are.
+We work really hard to make sure that your night will be safer as well as fun, regardless of who you are.
 Below are answers to some frequently asked questions, but if you have any other concerns you feel we haven’t addressed then please do reach out to us!

 What does HE.SHE.THEY. mean?